Monday, August 25, 2008

 Carry on?
 All you quiet dreamers carry on

 Training is nearing an end.
-I had a hard weekend with moving the body continuously 38 out of the possible 48 hours starting Friday at 5 PM to Sunday at 5 PM.
+I had a hard weekend with continuously moving the body 38 out of the possible 48 hours from Friday at 5 PM to Sunday at 5 PM.
 This was good as this is the second effort at keeping the mind focused as I continue to move in preparation for the 102 miles I want to run.
 This was after Thursday night doing 30 hill repeats at Hyland.
 Phil and Molly joined me.
-Phil completed 25 and Molly was going to go another 45 minutes after I left.
-She is a feather and just completed the hills like they were flat…
+Phil completed 25, and Molly would go another 45 minutes after I left.
+She is a feather and just finished the hills like they were flat…

-I am a little concerned as my knee has a funny pain again.
-It has been here for over a week, not deep pain like before but just nagging.
-Not internally either, I think it is just tendons from working so hard the past weeks.
-I am going to have one more hill workout then taper.
+I am a little concerned, as my knee has a funny pain again.
+It has been here for over a week.
+It is not deep pain like before, but just nagging.
+It is not internally, either.
+I think it is just tendons from working so hard the past weeks.
+I am going to have one more hill workout, then taper.

-Been checking the weather, it changes every day.
-One thing for sure is that it was 35 degrees up north yesterday… Additionally, I see there are 61 entrants in the Superior 100, which is at least 20 more than 2007… And I do not even notice some people who said they are running it on the list.
-So could we almost double last year?
+Been checking the weather.
+It changes every day.
+One thing for sure is that it was 35 degrees up north yesterday… Additionally, I see 61 entrants in the Superior 100, which is at least 20 more than in 2007.
+And I did not even notice some people who said they were running it on the list.
+So, could we almost double last year?
 COOL!

-I was reading Adam’s blog and he finished the blog entry by stating “Carry on” and noted that it was as "Londell would say".
-Made me think quite a few times people often write certain saying or beliefs that may have much greater meaning.
-Well I use the “Carry On” end for a few personal reasons I will share.
+I read Adam's blog, and he finished the entry by stating, "Carry on," noting that it was as "Londell would say."
+People often write certain sayings or beliefs that may have more significant meaning.
+I use the "Carry On" end for personal reasons, which I will share.

-I first heard of Pamela McNeill in 2006 when a friend, Dana, played me one of her CD's and said she had a song that should be dedicated to me.
-I had come to a point in my life where I had just healed from a “jones” fracture in my left foot, was facing the challenges of raising a teenage boy alone (his mom 1,000 miles away) and recently been told to no longer call a girl I had dated on and off for a few years.
-Dana (a good my friend) and I were training for the first 50 mile race.
-The song she had dedicated was called “you will love again”.
-She had explained it was not intended to be for the love for another person as I had just come from a relationship and needed time to heal, but a love of life.
-That love of running I once had and that zest for life I see others so enjoy.
+I first heard of Pamela McNeill in 2006 when a friend, Dana, played me one of her CDs and said she had a song that should be dedicated to me.
+I had come to a point in my life where I had just healed from a "Jones" fracture in my left foot, was facing the challenges of raising a teenage boy alone (his mom 1,000 miles away), and had recently been told to no longer call a girl I had dated on and off for a few years.
+Dana (a good friend) and I were training for the first 50-mile race.
+The song she had dedicated was called "You Will Love Again."
+She explained that it was not intended to be for the love of another person, as I had just come from a relationship and needed time to heal, but for a love of life.
+I once had that love of running and that zest for life, and I see others enjoy it.

-This was a major turning point in my life as I really started to find things I enjoyed once again after being so out of tune with life.
+This was a significant turning point in my life as I started to find things I enjoyed again after being so out of tune with life.
 Running was a joy.
 Walking was a joy.
 Reading was a joy.
-Dana and I would run 3-4 times a week together and I had found one of the greatest friends one could imagine.
+Dana and I would run 3 to 4 times a week together, and I had found one of the greatest friends one could imagine.
 We had a common goal, to finish the Superior 50 mile.

-In that summer of 2006, Dana was killed in a tragic bike accident.
-She was wearing a helmet, which was not enough to stop the fatal outcome.
+In the summer of 2006, Dana was killed in a tragic bike accident.
+She wore a helmet, which was insufficient to stop the fatal outcome.
 I was devastated and hurt.
-I recalled vividly thinking god was cruel.
+I recalled vividly thinking God was cruel.
 I had started to lose faith.
-I went one evening to see Pamela McNeill at Bunkers she sang a song she wrote called “one good angel”.
+I went one evening to see Pamela McNeill at Bunkers.
+She sang a song she wrote called "One Good Angel."
 She cried in the into, I cried during the song...
 A part of the song:

 Many years have gone by